Officers and Council

 David is the CEO and co-founder of Galway Cultural Institute, an English language school highly regarded in Europe by Language Travel Magazine and by EAQUALS, the quality schools organisation set up by the European Commission.
 David is the CEO and co-founder of Galway Business School, one of the leading independent third level colleges in Ireland delivering degree programmes validated by HETAC/QQI.
 He is chair of Nilands Limited, an investment company dealing in property and financial investments, a family firm since 1950.
 Honorary Consul of Mexico in Galway, David has jurisdiction in respect of counties Galway, Mayo, Leitrim, Sligo and Donegal.
 President of Galway Chamber from 2005 to 2007 and on Council since 2004 David led a delegation to the European Parliament in Brussels and to Galway’s twin sister cities in St Louis and Chicago.
 He was Chairman of Galway Arts Centre for six years (2002 – 2008) and his hobbies include photography, hill walking, running and swimming

-JP is a partner in Ronan Daly Jermyn based in Galway.
-Prior to joining Ronan Daly Jermyn and moving to Galway, JP worked as a solicitor in the corporate and commercial department at a leading Dublin law firm.
-JP is a B.Comm and LL.B. graduate of NUI Galway and has been an on Council since 2011.
-JP is also a member of the Galway Chamber audit committee and a member of the Galway Chamber business support committee.
-JP has an interest in all sports, but in particular, hurling, rugby, triathlons and swimming.
+JP is a partner in the Corporate and Commercial Department of Ronan Daly Jermyn.
+Prior to joining Ronan Daly Jermyn and moving to Galway, JP worked with one of Ireland’s largest corporate law firms and also spent time in the US working in-house in the legal department of a large US pharmaceutical corporation.
+JP is a highly experienced transactional lawyer representing a broad range of clients from scaling companies to multinationals.
+JP is a B.Comm and LL.B. graduate of NUI Galway and has been a Council member of Galway Chamber since 2011.
+JP chairs the Audit Committee of Galway Chamber and is also a member of the business support committee.
+JP has a keen interest in all sports, but in particular, hurling, rugby, triathlons and swimming.

 Sara is the Business Development Manager for QuickTec IT Support and Services.
 The Galway native holds a BA Honours in Hotel and Catering Management and has worked abroad in France and Australia in a number of multinationals and SMEs.
 Sara is also a member of Junior Chamber International.
 She was recently involved in organising the Galway Young Entrepreneur of the Year Awards and is on the committee for the JCI National Convention 2016 taking place in Galway.
 She writes a monthly column called Tech Tips in the Galway Independent and is a finalist in the Network Galway Business Woman of the Year Awards 2016.
 Outside of business interests, Sara is involved in Marian Choral Society, tag rugby and supports Connacht Rugby.